What is an administration order?

-You might consider an Administration Order as a debt solution if you have at least one county or High court judgement against you.
+You might consider an administration order as a viable debt solution if you have at least one county or high court judgement against you.

-It is a legally binding administrative arrangement, issued by a court which allows you to repay only what you can afford each month towards your debts.
+It’s a legally binding administrative arrangement issued by a court that allows you to repay only what you can afford each month towards your debts.

-This is a debt solution for people who have a county or High Court judgement against them which they are unable to pay in full.
-Applications for Administration Orders are made to your local county court – they will decide whether or not to grant the Order.
+Applications for administration orders are made to your local county court – they will decide whether or not to grant the order.

-Upon approval of the Order, all creditors declared in your application are managed with one monthly payment made to the local court.
-The local court will manage payments to all unsecured creditors within the Orders.
-Once the Order has been granted, any creditors included cannot take any further action against you without the permission of the court.Get Advice
+If the order is approved, all the creditors declared in your application will be managed with one monthly payment made to the local court.
+The local court will manage payments to all unsecured creditors within the orders.
+Once the order has been granted, any creditors included cannot take any further action against you without the permission of the court.Get Advice

 What if I owe more than £5,000?